Anoka-Ramsey Community College

 Our Associate of Fine Arts offers a twenty-credit creative writing core that allows students to take classes in creative nonfiction, poetry, writing for children and young adults, playwriting/screenwriting, and fiction.
 In addition, students complete a final manuscript in an independent study with an expert in their genre and a publications/practicum class entitled "The Writer's Life" that prepares students for careers in writing and publishing and related fields.
 We have articulation agreements with Hamline University, Metropolitan State University, University of Wisconsin-Superior, and Augsburg College.Type of Program: Studio/Research

 Smallest Class Size: 25

 Genres: Fiction, Poetry, Creative Nonfiction, Playwriting, Screenwriting, Writing for Children, Professional Writing (technical writing, PR, etc.)

 Application Requirements: Other

 The Two Rivers Reading Series in is its twentieth year on the Coon Rapids campus.
-This common book/visiting author program has featured Louise Erdrich, Nurradin Farah, Robert Bly, David Haynes, and many others.
+This common book/visiting author program has featured Louise Erdrich, Nurradin Farah, Robert Bly, David Haynes, An Na, and many others.
 The Minnesota Authors series features an esteemed local author once a year on the Cambridge Campus.
 All visits are recorded and archived.

 Two Rivers Reading Series (https://tworiversarcc.wordpress.com)